-- All original data of the hard drive connected to the SATA_E2 (white, port 1) connector on the motherboard will be erased for EZ Backup setup - All original data of the two hard drives will be erased for Super Speed setup.
+- EZ Backup erases all original data in the hard disk connected to the SATA_E2 (white, port 1) connector on the motherboard. - Super Speed erases all original data in both hard disks.

 EZ Backup

 To start EZ Backup configuration:

 - 1. Click EZ Backup from the main screen. - Check if the SATA cables and power cords are installed properly.
 Click Next to continue.